gofaniyi/insurance-app/README.md

 To stop the running containers run the command `docker-compose down` or `make stop`

-## Deployment to AWS Lambda using Zappa
+## Deployment to AWS ECS using Fargate

 - Here is a link to the deployed version of the project: